 6. Include all the complementary flavors.
 “For me, it’s everything,” Bezanski says.
 “I develop my burgers so that the sauce and pickling and condiments go with the patty, and if a customer wants part of one burger with a part of another, I don’t like to do that.
 I created the flavors to go together.”
 Umami, acid, sweet, and salty are important contenders.

 7. Don’t forget the sauce.
-Flavor your aioli, make a chimichurri, or a fruit-based sauce.
+Flavor your aioli (made with vegan mayonnaise, of course), make a chimichurri, or a fruit-based sauce.
 Blend the fruit and cook it up in the pan with spices, chili flakes, and an unrefined sugar such as maple syrup.
 “Add that fruit sauce to something savory and spicy, and you’ve got a nice balance,” she says.
 Customers love her chile cherry sauce with her smoky black lentil burger, her spiced cranberry sauce with her fennel sage tempeh burger, and her strawberry barbecue sauce with her smoky pinto bean and brown rice burger.

+8. Add crunch.
 “You’ve gotta have some crunch in there, so it’s not just mush,” Bezanski says.
 Do it with raw onions, pickled onions, cabbage, or cabbage slaw.
-Or maybe even baked sweet potato chips – inside the burger.
+Or maybe even baked sweet potato chips–inside the burger.

-Bezanski isn’t revealing her exact burger recipes as she opens her café, but these burgers plus one sauce are prime picks in the vegan burger world, whether or not you eat animal products.
+Bezanski isn’t revealing her exact burger recipes she uses at her café, but the burgers below (plus one all-purpose sauce) are prime picks in the vegan burger world, whether or not you eat animal products at other times.